-- The estimated housing need for Pimperne based on a 'pro-rata' proportion of the rural areas target in the North Dorset Local Plan would be 39 dwellings for the period 2015 2031 - The level of housing to be accommodated in the Dorset Council Local Plan has yet to be examined, and is based on a Plan period to 2038.
+- The estimated housing need for Pimperne based on a 'pro-rata' proportion of the rural areas target in the North Dorset Local Plan would be 39 dwellings for the period 2015 2031 - Additional provision relating to the needs of Blandford for the period to 2033 has been made just outside of Pimperne parish on the northern side of Blandford, through the Blandford Plus Neighbourhood Plan - The level of housing to be accommodated in the Dorset Council Local Plan has yet to be examined, and is based on a Plan period to 2038.
 The initial draft plan, published in January 2021, suggests that Neighbourhood Plan targets will be based on the total housing arising from any strategic allocations, planning consents and made Neighbourhood Plan allocations, plus a windfall allowance for each area.
 It makes clear that Neighbourhood Plans may choose to allocate sites to provide more homes, but will not be required to do so - The Government's guidance on meeting housing needs recognises that it may not be possible for locations within AONBs to accommodate the full objectively assessed housing needs of an area because of the sensitivity and national importance of the landscape - Historically the area has had between 1.5 to 3.5 dwellings built per annum, reducing in recent years - In 2016 there were 8 households on the affordable housing register with a local connection, of which half were needing 1 bedroom homes.
-In early 2022 (just following the refresh of the affordable housing register) the level of local need was 8 households (although some households may not have re-registered). - The number of homes available to rent is less than average (only about 1 in 5 homes), and there are no communal establishments (such as extra care housing) in the parish (2011 Census) - Many houses have more bedrooms than occupants; 45% households are under-occupied by 2 or more bedrooms (2011 Census) - 24% of the population are aged 65 years or older, and 19% of the population say that their day to day activities are limited due to health (2011 Census) - 74.
+In early 2022 (just following the refresh of the affordable housing register) the level of local need was 8 households (although some households may not have re-registered). - The number of homes available to rent is less than average (only about 1 in 5 homes), and there are no communal establishments (such as extra care housing) in the parish (2011 Census) - Many houses have more bedrooms than occupants; 45% households are under-occupied by 2 or more bedrooms (2011 Census) - 24% of the population are aged 65 years or older, and 19% of the population say that their day to day activities are limited due to health (2011 Census) - 75.
 The Council's Core Spatial Strategy, Policy 2, follows national planning policies, which seeks to: - focus significant development at the main towns in locations which are or can be made sustainable,